ferniegram/harbour-ferniegram/README.md

 - `sfdk build-shell cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX:PATH=../tdlib -DTD_ENABLE_LTO=ON ..` (in case of compilation issues, try removing the flag `-DTD_ENABLE_LTO=ON`)
 - `sfdk build-shell cmake --build . --target install`

 You'll find the compiled library in the directory `td/tdlib`.
+You might also need to copy the `td/tdlib/include` folder to the `tdlib/` folder in the root of this project

 ### Github Action
+Warning: this section was not changed from the one in Fernschreiber.
+It may have outdated information which does not apply for Ferniegram.

 Please read the "Local build" section anyway to understand what's going on before continuing.
 If you want to automatically build your fork on Github, you'll still need to get a Telegram API ID and hash.
 These are then [added as project secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `TDLIB_API_ID` and `TDLIB_API_HASH`.

 By default, only commits to the master branch will be built.
 You may [change that for your fork](https://docs.github.com/en/actions/quickstart), but please don't create a pull request to the official repository changing the github action without consulting the [Fernschreiber contributors](https://github.com/Wunderfitz/harbour-fernschreiber/issues/162) first.